 24. The illustrated woman: Maira Kalman

 Maira Kalman is an Israeli-born American illustrator, writer, artist, and designer.
 In this enlightening and lively talk, she discusses her life and work, from her covers for The New Yorker to her books for children and grown-ups.

 25. Tales of passion: Isabel Allende

 Isabel Allende is a Chilean writer whose novels, including The House of the Spirits and City of the Beasts, have made her one of the world’s most widely read Spanish-language authors.
-She’s also an activist, and in this passionate and life-affirming talk, she discusses women, creativity and what feminism really means in today’s world.
+She’s also an activist, and in this passionate and life-affirming talk, she discusses women, creativity, and what feminism means in today’s world.